hanzoai/agency/LLM.md

 - **Files Removed**:
   - Individual case study pages (CaseStudyBellabeat.tsx, CaseStudyDamonMotorcycles.tsx, etc.)
 - **Files Updated**:
-  - Links in components now point to the correct case study IDs
+  - Updated import paths in all components that use case study data

 ### ID Consistency
 - **Issue**: Inconsistent usage of IDs across the application (e.g., 'damon' vs 'damon-motorcycles')
-- **Resolution**: Made sure all components link to the correct IDs as defined in caseStudiesData.ts
+- **Resolution**: Made sure all components link to the correct IDs as defined in the case study files
 - **Files Updated**:
   - `src/components/CaseStudy.tsx`: Updated link to use 'damon-motorcycles' instead of 'damon'
   - `src/components/VideoCard.tsx`: Updated thumbnail map to include both 'damon' and 'damon-motorcycles'

-### Complete Case Studies
+### Alternative Case Studies Page
-- **Issue**: Missing case studies (Cover Build, Casper Blockchain, and Myle Tap) that were referenced but not fully implemented
+- **Issue**: Only one view available for case studies
-- **Resolution**: Added all missing case studies to ensure complete portfolio
+- **Resolution**: Added an alternative design to showcase projects in a different layout
+- **Files Added**:
+  - `src/pages/AlternativeCaseStudies.tsx`: New page with a card-based layout for case studies
 - **Files Updated**:
-  - Created `src/data/additionalCaseStudies.ts` with detailed information for missing case studies
+  - `App.tsx`: Added route for alternative case studies page
-  - Updated `src/data/caseStudiesData.ts` to include all case studies
+  - `Navbar.tsx`: Added dropdown menu to access both case study views
-  - Ensured all case studies are available for display on the case studies page

 ## Best Practices for Development

+1. **Modular Data Management**:
-1. **Single Data Source**: All case study data must be maintained exclusively in `caseStudiesData.ts` and its imports.
+   - Each case study should be in its own file in the `src/data/case-studies/` directory
+   - When adding a new case study, create a new file and then import it in `caseStudies.ts`

-2. **ID Consistency**: When working with case studies, always use the ID as defined in `caseStudiesData.ts`.
+2. **ID Consistency**:
+   - When working with case studies, always use the ID as defined in the case study file
+   - Keep filenames and IDs matching (e.g., `damon-motorcycles.ts` and `id: "damon-motorcycles"`)

 3. **Component Usage**:
    - For displaying a case study page: Use `CaseStudy.tsx` with the correct ID in the URL
    - For displaying featured case studies on homepage: Use `components/CaseStudy.tsx`

 4. **Adding New Case Studies**:
-   - Add new case study data to `caseStudiesData.ts` directly, or to `additionalCaseStudies.ts` which is then imported
-   - Follow the existing structure and include all required fields
+   - Create a new file in `src/data/case-studies/` directory following the existing structure
+   - Import and add the new case study in `caseStudies.ts`
    - No need to create individual page components - the dynamic CaseStudy.tsx will handle rendering

 5. **Routing Pattern**:
    - Always use `/case-study/:id` for linking to case studies
-   - Ensure the ID in the link matches the ID in `caseStudiesData.ts`
+   - Ensure the ID in the link matches the ID in the case study file

 6. **Special ID Handling**:
    - Use consistent mapping between display IDs and data IDs (e.g., 'damon' → 'damon-motorcycles')